darijasart/darijasart.github.io/README.md

-This is the source for darijasart.com.
+This is the source for https://darijasart.com and https://darijasart.github.io.
 It is built using the template engine [Hugo](https://gohugo.io).

 ## Making and checking changes locally